- Best Graduation Flowers

 If you’re looking for exquisite graduation flowers to make your loved one feel adored, reach out to us as Ode à la Rose.
 We design our chic bouquets to impress the receiver and add an elegant touch to any room.
 Our artisans use carefully selected flowers to design unique, French-style bouquets, and we strive to make every experience personal and meaningful.
 We offer showstopping budget-friendly options as well as exceptional bouquets to celebrate life’s big moments.
 We never skimp on quality or passion, regardless of the bouquet style.

 We also care that your loved one receives their flowers on time.
-For this reason, we offer same-day delivery in New York City, Chicago, Philadelphia, and next-day delivery in over 1,500 cities throughout the Northeast and part of the Midwest.
+For this reason, we offer same-day delivery in New York City, Chicago, Philadelphia, Los Angeles, Washington DC, and next-day delivery in over 1,500 cities throughout the Northeast and part of the Midwest.
 We deliver our flowers in water to ensure they arrive bright and beautiful, and we secure each arrangement in our signature pink gift box to make an unforgettable statement.
 To enhance the joy of graduation day and express your love, order fresh flowers from Ode à la Rose.